yevtushenko520/MentorCard/README.md

 Fast types of tests were integrated with 20 categories and 1000 tests, videos and pictures Payment method paypal and others.
 Many kinds of plugins (pdf, 2amigos,almasaeed2010, guzzlehttp, kartik-v, symfony etc.)
-The fast retfull API associated with yii2 was integrated into the mobile application
+The fast retfull API associated with yii2 was integrated into the mobile application The site and applications are multilingual in 32 languages

 # Note
 * Platform: Android, iOS, Web